SSGoveia/mixedbredie.github.io/pgrouting-workshop.md

       WHEN class = 'Unclassified' AND formofway = 'Slip Road' THEN 30 WHEN class = 'Unclassified' AND formofway = 'Collapsed Dual Carriageway' THEN 40 ELSE 1 END;

+Something to think about is different average speeds in rural and urban areas and you could update selected links that intersect with an urban polygon and halve the average speed to get more realistic results.

 4.6 Then use the speed and length to calulate road link travel time.